ansys/pydpf-composites/doc/source/index.rst

 - Only the Mechanical APDL solver is supported.
 - The following operators and features are only supported if the model was preprocessed with ACP and if the corresponding lay-up definition file is passed to the :class:`.CompositeModel` class.
-  - The evaluation of the failure criteria for sandwich (:class:`FaceSheetWrinklingCriterion`, :class:`ShearCrimpingCriterion`) for solid elements.
+  - The evaluation of the failure criteria for sandwich (:class:`FaceSheetWrinklingCriterion`, :class:`ShearCrimpingCriterion`) classes for solid elements.
 Layered shell elements are always supported.
   - The computation of interlaminar normal stresses (s3) for layered shell elements.
     Otherwise, s3 is zero.
 This also affects 3D failure criteria which use s3, such as Puck 3D.